 Our Primary Agencies

-TCARES Operates and service Travis County, located in Austin, Texas.
+TCARES primarily operates and services Travis County, located in Austin, Texas.

-The American Red Cross in addition to providing back-up communications as needed, TCARES maintains a radio room, and antennas at the Red Cross Facility (located on Pershing Drive).
+The American Red Cross in addition to providing back-up communications as needed, TCARES maintains a radio room, and antennas at the Austin, TX Red Cross Facility .

 Other Agencies